pacostanzo/nasa-deno/README.md

 ## Locking Dependencies

 After adding a dependency, run `deno run -A Drakefile.ts cache` to update the local module cache and create a corresponding lock file.
-This lock file can then be added to the repository.
+This lock file can then be added to the repository..